 Reduce number of context-coded bins in coefficient coding [JVET-L0145]

 In JVET-L0145 [1], three methods to constrain the usage of context-coded bins are proposed.
 The first constraint is dependent on color component and coefficient sub-block size.
 The second method is to release the constraints values according to the last significant sub-block position to improve the coding efficiency.
 The third modification is to move the greater than 2 flag into the first pass to further improve the decoding throughput.
-The detail is described as follow.
+The details are described as follow.

 [1] Different constraints according to color components and sub-block sizes